ramijames/supabase-auth-example/README.md

 You'll need to add an .env file after you've created your Supabase project.
 I've provided a template with .env.example

 You can find your specific details in the Home Dashboard, under the "Connect" button on the top-right of the screen.
 Select Nuxt from the App Frameworks section.

+### Github OAuth integration

+The first OAuth app which is integrated into this demo is Github.
+To use this, you'll need to go to the [Developer Settings page](https://github.com/settings/developers), and create a new app.

 ## Database setup